Streckfus Steamers: Capitol

 The Capitol was born from the old sternwheeler, the Dubuque.
 It did not require as much water depth as other ships in their fleet, so Streckfus Steamers put it into use in the Upper Mississippi, while it served local cruises at New Orleans in the winter.

 Fate Marable performed on the Capital starting in 1920, leading a band which included Louis Armstrong, Boyd Atkins, Norman Brashear, Baby Dodds, David Jones, Henry Kimball Hadley, and Johnny St. Cyr.

 Starting around 1924, the trumpeter Ed Allen led the Whispering Gold Band aboard the S.S.
 Capitol and stayed with Streckfus Steamers for about two years before moving to New York City.
 Papa Celestin brought his band to the Capitol around 1926.
 Sidney Desvigne who had previously played corner in Ed Allen’s band aboard the Capitol, left Streckfus Steamers for two years to lead his own band on the Island Queen.
 He returned to Streckfus Steamers, this time as a bandleader of the Sidney Desvigne’s S.S.
 Capitol Orchestra.
 Fats Pichon followed Sidney Desvigne to the Island Queen and back.
 Eventually, the conservatory-trained pianist headed his own group, the last New Orleans band to have regular employment with Streckfus Steamers.
+A new Capitol riverboat is working in Nashville, TN with company Nashville Riverboats.
+Started by Troy Manthey descendent of Anna Streckfus.